unconed/ThreeRTT.js/README.md

  * ThreeRTT: microevent + core
  * ThreeRTT-tquery: microevent + core + tQuery plug-in

+The built-in shaders are located in `build/ThreeRTT.glsl.html` and must be included in your HTML for ThreeRTT to work.

 Basic Usage
 ===

+When passing in textures to a ThreeRTT shader, you can use the following shorthands to create uniforms for you:

+* Single texture or render target: access the texture as `texture`
+* Array of textures or render targets: access the textures as `texture1`, `texture2`, ...
+* Hash of textures or render targets: access the textures under the given keys.

 Image feedback effect (stand-alone)
 ---